 This site is dedicated to my vintage computing projects.
 The name of the blog comes from Don Quixote, and is a reference to pursuing things that others find strange, weird, or just plain silly.

-The project has gone through numerous revisions and design changes, largely because as a hobby project, you don’t have a project manager scowling at you forcing you to just get the thing done… Also, interest has waxed in and out based on real life interruptions, other interests, and so forth.
+The project went through numerous revisions and design changes, largely because as a hobby project, you don’t have a project manager scowling at you forcing you to just get the thing done… Also, interest has waxed in and out based on real life interruptions, other interests, and so forth.

-Currently, as I’ve finally achieved my dream of being a software engineer developer (not a developer in test, which I was at Microsoft for six years), I’ve finally found some new motivation to complete the job, for better or worse.
-I also attended a TI convention near Portland this year which was a huge motivator to have something cool to show off at the next one.
+Currently, as I’ve finally achieved my dream of being a software engineer developer (not a developer in test, which I was at Microsoft for six years), I’d finally found some new motivation to complete the job, for better or worse.
+I also attended a TI convention near Portland which was a huge motivator to have something cool to show off at the next one.